puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 For details about invoking the Puppet agent command, see [the puppet agent man page](./man/agent.html).

-## Supported platforms

-This page describes how Puppet agent behaves on Windows systems.
-For information about Linux, OS X, and other Unix-like operating systems, see [Puppet Agent on \*nix Systems][unix_agent].

-> **Note:** Running 32-bit Puppet agent on a 64-bit Windows system is now deprecated.
-Update your Puppet installation to the 64-bit platform.

-Not all operating systems can manage the same resources with Puppet; some resource types are OS-specific, and others have OS-specific features.
-See the [resource type reference][] for details.

 ## Puppet agent's run environment

-Puppet agent runs as a specific user (defaulting to `LocalSystem`) and initiates outbound connections on port 8140.
+Puppet agent runs as a specific user, (defaulting to `LocalSystem`) and initiates outbound connections on port 8140.

+### Ports

+By default, Puppet's HTTPS traffic uses port 8140.
+Your operating system and firewall must allow Puppet agent to initiate outbound connections on this port.

+If you want to use a non-default port, you have to change [the `masterport` setting](./configuration.html#masterport) on all agent nodes, and ensure that you've changed your Puppet master's port as well.

 ### User